Kojji/AWS-template-deploy-static-website/README.md

-# AWS CodeCommit to S3
+# AWS CodeCommit replication to S3 website hosting

-This pattern implements the solution outlined on the ["Automate event-driven backups from CodeCommit to Amazon S3 using CodeBuild and CloudWatch Events" Presciptive Guidance](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/automate-event-driven-backups-from-codecommit-to-amazon-s3-using-codebuild-and-cloudwatch-events.html#automate-event-driven-backups-from-codecommit-to-amazon-s3-using-codebuild-and-cloudwatch-events-tools).
+This pattern implements the solution outlined on my Medium article ["Creating an AWS template to deploy my online Portfolio Pt.1"]().

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/codecommit-s3.

-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+Important: this application uses a variety of AWS resources and there may be costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
-No warranty is implied in this example.
+No warranty is implied in the use of this template.

 ## Requirements